zremami/GeoODL_Frontend/README.md

    - cd your-repo

 4. Install the dependencies using npm or yarn:
-   - npm install
+   - npm install\
      or
    - yarn install

 5. Start the development server:
-   - npm run serve
+   - npm run serve\
      or
    - yarn serve

+6. Open your browser and visit **http://localhost:8080** to view the application.

-6. Compiles and minifies for production
+7. Compiles and minifies for production
    - npm run build

-8. Open your browser and visit **http://localhost:8080** to view the application.

-9. Lints and fixes files
+8. Lints and fixes files
    - npm run lint